arthur-r-oliveira/rinha-backend-golang/README.md

-# Rinha de Backend 2025 - Go Implementation
+# Rinha de Backend 2025 - Go, HAProxy, and UBI Implementation

 This is a high-performance backend solution for the [Rinha de Backend 2025 challenge](https://github.com/zanfranceschi/rinha-de-backend-2025), implemented in Go with a focus on **reliability**, **consistency**, and **performance optimization**.
+The entire application stack runs on **Red Hat Universal Base Images (UBI)** and uses **HAProxy** for load balancing, showcasing a secure, stable, and enterprise-ready platform.

 ## Table of Contents